 source command to apply that configuration to those switches.

-For example, to copy out the configuration of a leaf switch called leaf01, you would run something like the following:
+For example, to copy the configuration of a leaf switch called leaf01, run the following command:

 With the commands all stored in a single file, you can now copy this file to another ToR switch in your network called leaf01 and apply the configuration by running:

 NCLU needs no initial configuration; it is ready to go in Cumulus Linux.
 However, if you need to modify its configuration, you must manually update the